Miss Earth Bangladesh

-Miss Earth Bangladesh or Miss Bangladesh Earth is a title given to the Bangladeshi woman who represents Bangladesh at Miss Earth pageant, an annual international major beauty pageant that advocates for environmental awareness, conservation, and social responsibility.
-The current national pageant which chooses the Bangladeshi representative for Miss Earth is Miss Bangladesh Beauty Pageant.
+Miss Earth Bangladesh is a title given to the Bangladeshi woman who represents Bangladesh at Miss Earth pageant, an annual international major beauty pageant that advocates for environmental awareness, conservation, and social responsibility.
+The current national pageant which chooses the Bangladeshi representative for Miss Earth is Miss and Mrs. Elegance Bangladesh.

-The Reigning Miss Earth Bangladesh is Somaya Harun who was crowned by outgoing titleholder Miss Earth Bangladesh 2024 Ferdousi Tanvir Ichchha.
+The Reigning Miss Earth Bangladesh is Somaya Harun who was crowned by outgoing titleholder Miss Earth Bangladesh 2024 Ferdousi Tanvir Ichchha, under the guidance of National Director, Meghna Alam, who was also Miss Earth Bangladesh 2020.

 History

 Miss Earth Bangladesh launched officially on 28 January 2020.
 Meghna Alam became the first winner of this competition in 2020.